nwihardjo/Java-Webscrapper/notes.md

 ## Feature 2 Notes

+[ ] Javadoc on "USE CASE" specified in the code needed to be paid extra attention for documentation purposes

 #Upon submission:
 [ ] Delete html script saving block
 [ ] Delete result vector printing on terminal